KaioPratess/rock-papers-scissors-project/README.md

 ![kaiopratess github io_rock-papers-scissors-project_](https://user-images.githubusercontent.com/91703674/192356702-63702322-e27c-4404-bce7-58b702acacd5.png)

-This is a Rock Paper Scissors game to be played at the console.
-Project created for The Odin Project.
+This is the classic Rock Paper Scissors game.
 You will be playing against the machine.
 There are 5 rounds and at the final the results are displayed for you.

 ### Built With